xdHyfa/Project-I-DonkeyKong/source/DonkeyREADME.md

 H: Show Hitboxes

 ## Features
-Jumpman movement — Responsive controls with the classic Donkey Kong-style jump inertia.
+Jumpman movement -          Responsive controls with the classic Donkey Kong-style jump inertia.
-Ramp collision — Full ramp detection and physics response.
+Ramp collision -            Full ramp detection and physics response.
-Fall Damage — Inertia based on the vertical component that kills you when reaching certain velocity.
+Fall Damage -               Inertia based on the vertical component that kills you when reaching certain velocity.
-Ladder climbing — Vertical traversal with ladder grab and release mechanics.
+Ladder climbing -           Vertical traversal with ladder grab and release mechanics.
-Barrel system — Barrel spawning, rolling movement and collision.
+Barrel system -             Barrel spawning, rolling movement and collision.
-Fire enemies — Fire spawning and autonomous enemy behavior.
+Fire enemies -              Fire spawning and autonomous enemy behavior.
-Donkey Kong & Lady — Fully implemented character entities.
+Donkey Kong & Lady -        Fully implemented character entities.
-Two playable levels — Each with an independent map, entity, and collision logic.
+Two playable levels -       Each with an independent map, entity, and collision logic.
-Title & initial screen — Game entry flow with branded screens.
+Title & initial screen -    Game entry flow with branded screens.
-Cutscene system — Narrative sequences between game states.
+Cutscene system -           Narrative sequences between game states.
-Win screen — End condition with HowHigh score display.
+Win screen -                End condition with HowHigh score display.
-UI system — In-game interface rendering.
+UI system -                 In-game interface rendering.
-In-Game Score — Real-time score tracking with dynamic updates during gameplay.
+In-Game Score -             Real-time score tracking with dynamic updates during gameplay.
-Pickable Items — Collectible objects scattered across levels that award points on pickup.
+Pickable Items -            Collectible objects scattered across levels that award points on pickup.
-3 Lives — Player starts with three lives, losing one on death and triggering game over when all lives are exhausted.
+3 Lives -                   Player starts with three lives, losing one on death and triggering game over when all lives are exhausted.
-Shop — Persistent in-game shop where players spend earned points on the following upgrades:
+Shop -                      Persistent in-game shop where players spend earned points on the following upgrades:
-Two Player Mode — Local co-op support with a second simultaneous Jumpman.
-Player 2 supports both keyboard and gamepad input via the raylib controller API, with full axis and button mapping for movement, jump, and ladder interaction.
+Two Player Mode -           Local co-op support with a second simultaneous Jumpman.
+Player 2 supports both keyboard and gamepad input via the raylib controller API, with full axis and button mapping for movement jump, and ladder interaction.
-Custom Music — Replaces the original soundtrack with an alternate music pack.
+Custom Music -              Replaces the original soundtrack with an alternate music pack.
-God Mode — Grants invincibility and exposes a suite of debug tools for level inspection.
+God Mode -                  Grants invincibility and exposes a suite of debug tools for level inspection.
-Hammer Start — Every new level begins with the hammer already equipped.
+Hammer Start -              Every new level begins with the hammer already equipped.
-Third Level — A new stage with original level design, introducing two new enemy types and escalating hazards.
+Third Level -               A new stage with original level design, introducing two new enemy types and escalating hazards.
-Goombas — New autonomous ground enemies that patrol platforms and damage the player on contact.
+Goombas -                   New autonomous ground enemies that patrol platforms and damage the player on contact.
-Bullet Bills — New projectile obstacles launched horizontally across the stage, requiring precise timing to avoid.
+Bullet Bills -              New projectile obstacles launched horizontally across the stage, requiring precise timing to avoid.
-Star — New collectible pickup that grants temporary invincibility and a speed boost on collection.
+Star -                      New collectible pickup that grants temporary invincibility and a speed boost on collection.
+Pause -                     Press P to pause or resume the game.